anthony-tricarico/BDTProject/README.md

 9. Make sure that the data generated is realistic.
 This means take into account that more tickets will be validated to reach schools and hospitals (this information is accessible from the school and hospital fields where 1 indicates the presence of a school or hospital on the route).
 Also do not change any fields that have been given to you, meaning do not change any of the data that is already in the file, just add the new columns as instructed so far.
 10. Possibly, include as much weather variation as possible but be mindful not to include two completely different forecasts for timestamps that are closer together in time.
 11. Finally, produce a second dataset similar to the first one.
 However, I would like the first one to be only for weekdays (so it should have a 0 in the weekend column) while the second one should have a 1 in the weekend column.
 This will help me generalize also for trips happening during weekends.
 This dataset will have to follow the same rules and should contain the same exact columns as the first one.
 However, make sure that during weekends less people use transportation in the morning (unless there is an event) and more people use transportation in the afternoon and evening.
 Also, on weekends there is no school or work so adjust your generated predictions accordingly.

+## Literature on the Topic

+Some choices made in the prompt to generate the data were informed by the available literature on the topic, even though studies were run in different geographical regions compared to the one considered for the current implementation.
+Below is the list of references (in IEEE format) used to justify some of the choices made in the prompt:

+[1] K. M. Nissen et al., “How does weather affect the use of public transport in Berlin?,” Environ.
+Res.
+Lett., vol. 15, no. 8, p.
+085001, Jul.
+2020, doi: 10.1088/1748-9326/ab8ec3.
+[2] M. Wei, J. Corcoran, T. Sigler, and Y. Liu, “Modeling the Influence of Weather on Transit Ridership: A Case Study from Brisbane, Australia,” Transportation Research Record, vol. 2672, no. 8, pp. 505–510, Dec.
+2018, doi: 10.1177/0361198118777078.
+[3] J. Feng, X. Li, B. Mao, Q. Xu, and Y. Bai, “Weighted Complex Network Analysis of the Different Patterns of Metro Traffic Flows on Weekday and Weekend,” Discrete Dynamics in Nature and Society, vol. 2016, no. 1, p.
+9865230, 2016, doi: 10.1155/2016/9865230.